Textile industry in Bangladesh

 Bangladesh's textile industry has been part of the trade versus aid debate.
 The encouragement of the garment industry of Bangladesh as an open trade regime is argued to be a much more effective form of assistance than foreign aid.
 Tools such as quotas through the WTO Agreement on Textiles and Clothing (ATC) and Everything but Arms (EBA) and the US 2009 Tariff Relief Assistance in the global clothing market have benefited entrepreneurs in Bangladesh's ready-made garments (RMG) industry.
 In 2012 the textile industry accounted for 45% of all industrial employment in the country yet only contributed 5% of the Bangladesh's total national income.

 After several building fires and collapses, resulting in the deaths of thousands of workers, the Bangladeshi textile industry and its buyers have faced criticism.
 Many are concerned with possible worker safety violations and are working to have the government increase safety standards.
 The role of women is important in the debate as some argue that the textile industry has been an important means of economic security for women while others focus on the fact that women are disproportionately textile workers and thus are disproportionately victims of such accidents.
 Measures have been taken to ensure better working conditions, but many still argue that more can be done.
 Despite the hurdles, riding the growth wave, Bangladesh apparel making sector could reach 60 percent value addition threshold relying on the strong backwardly linked yarn-fabric making factories directly from imported raw cotton, reaching a new height of exports worth of US$30.61 billion in the fiscal year 2018.
+The garments industry in Bangladesh has achieved a remarkable feat, emerging as the leading global player and surpassing China.
+This sector has not only propelled the country's economy but has also generated employment opportunities for hundreds of thousands of rural women.
+Over the years, the female labor force participation rates have witnessed significant growth, surging from 26% in 1991 to an encouraging 42.68% by 2022.
+As of 2024, out of 5 million workers in the garments industry, 55% of these workers were women amounting to a total of 2.7 million female workers.